pali-english/pali-english.github.io/README.md

 they’re cooled and free of attachments;
 a hero, master of the whole world:
 that’s who I call a brahmin.

+    Hitvā - having given up
+    ratiñca - delight or desire
+    aratiñca - discontent
+    sītibhūtaṁ - cooled or having attained tranquility nirūpadhiṁ - free of attachments
+    sabbalokābhibhuṁ - master of the whole world (from "sabba", meaning all, "loka", meaning world, and "abhibhuṁ", meaning master or conqueror) vīraṁ - hero
+    tamahaṁ - that (person)
+    brūmi - I call
+    brāhmaṇaṁ - a brahmin

 Cutiṁ yo vedi sattānaṁ,
 upapattiñca sabbaso;